tin-cat/stripe-php/README.md

 responses which makes it compatible with a wide range of versions of the Stripe API.

+## Fork information
+This fork by @tin-cat aims to add compatibility with PHP 8 while the Stripe team implements an official upgrade to support it.
+It is provided without any warranty and I'm not reponsible for any problems bugs in here could cause to your implementation

+If you use this fork, please take into account that Stripe handles money operations and a bug in this code could cause grave consequences.
+Use it at your own responsiblity.

 ## Requirements

 PHP 5.6.0 and later.